glauber-silva/theeye/README.md

 # THE EYE
-A service api that will collect those events from some applications The objective is use these data to analyze user behavior
+A service api that will collect those events from some applications.

+The objective is use these data to analyze user behavior.

 ## WEBAPI with PYTHON
 In this API was used: